InkblotSoftware/aisutil/README.md

 receiving equipment and are as accurate as you expect your provider to be (satellite AIS is fine).
 Destination string is famously suspect.
-Speed over ground and course over ground prove quite reliable in practice, draught seemingly also (the latter is particularly useful for gauging tanker fill volume).
+Speed over ground and course over ground prove quite reliable in practice, draught seemingly also for certain vessel classes (the latter is particularly useful for gauging tanker fill volume).

 TODO discuss a bit more here.